Privacy Statement of Hapimag AG

 4. Compliance with legal provisions or public interest (Article 6 (1) c, e GDPR)

 Like everyone involved in the economic process, we are also subject to a wide range of legal obligations.
-The primary ones are statutory requirements (e.g. commercial and tax law), but sometimes provisions of supervisory and other authorities too.
+The primary ones are statutory requirements (e.g. registration and tax law), but sometimes provisions of supervisory and other authorities too.
 The fulfilment of control and reporting requirements under tax law as well as the archiving of data for the purposes of data protection and data security plus audits by tax and other authorities are actions deemed to be for the purposes of processing.
 Personal data may also have to be disclosed under judicial and official measures for the purposes of collecting evidence, law enforcement or implementing claims under civil law.

 Cookies are used on various pages of our website.
 A cookie is a small text file stored on your hard drive by a website.
 Cookies do not cause any damage to your computer and do not contain any viruses.
 The cookies from our internet pages do not collect any kind of personal data.
 We use the information contained in cookies to make navigation on our websites easier for you and to tailor the information to your needs.

 How cookies work

 Cookies are small text files that the browser stores on the user’s computer in a specific directory.
 For example, cookies enable text that has been input once to be saved in form fields on the website so that you do not have to enter this text again when you next visit the website or switch between individual functions.

 You can decide yourself whether our website’s web server can save cookies on your computer or not.
 You can choose at any time to set your browser to not accept or save cookies.
 Alternatively, before accepting a cookie, you can have a warning message appear or set the browser so that only cookies from certain websites are accepted.
 You can also delete cookies you have saved at any time.